!Let's Talk! Button

 One-Time Procedure

-Getting your furry best friend microchipped is very quick and easy.
-Your vet will inject the chip beneath your pet’s skin, using a hypodermic needle.
+Getting your furry best friend microchipped is very quick and easy, and there are many important reasons to microchip your pet.
+Your vet will inject the chip beneath your pet’s skin using a hypodermic needle.
 That’s it!
-This is often done along with spay/neuter surgery, but can be scheduled separately.
-You’ll need to fill out your records, but as far as the physical end of things, it’s a one-and-done procedure.
+This simple procedure provides a permanent form of identification, significantly increasing the chances of reuniting with your pet if they ever get lost.
+It’s often done along with spay/neuter surgery but can be scheduled separately.
+You’ll need to fill out your records, but physically, it’s a one-and-done process with long-term peace of mind.

 Real-Time Updates